OpenClaw Security Audit Command: Run, Fix, and Automate

 Save your --json output periodically.
 Diff it against future runs to catch drift:

-# Save today's baseline
+Save today's baseline:

-openclaw security audit --json > audit-baseline-$(date +%Y-%m-%d).json
+openclaw security audit --json > audit-baseline-$(date +%Y-%m-%d).jsonLater, compare against a new run:

 diff <(jq '.findings[].checkId' audit-baseline-2026-02-25.json) \

-<(jq '.findings[].checkId' audit-baseline-2026-03-04.json)
+<(jq '.findings[].checkId' audit-baseline-2026-03-04.json)Frequently asked questions

 How often should I run the security audit?